 As with most Orchids, the flowers have a lip adapted for pollination, but interestingly some of the earlier flowers are incomplete, with only 4 floral parts.

-Orchids of this type are very rare indeed to flower in temperate regions of the world, although they are grown more widely in the tropics – a Grammotophyllum speciosum orchid is growing outside the curator’s office in Singapore, it’s reported that this plant measures over 10 meters in circumference!
+Orchids of this type are very rare indeed to flower in temperate regions of the world, although they are grown more widely in the tropics – a Grammotophyllum speciosum orchid is growing outside the curator’s office in Singapore.
+It has been reported that this Singaporean plant measures over 10 meters in circumference!